rocon/espo/README.md

 7. *matro*

 Nearly every language in the world has very concrete words for father and mother, and these words are used to such an extant that they too deserve separate lexical entries.
-The existing word for father is *patro*, to which we add the word *matro* for mother.
+The existing word for father is *patro*, to which we add the word *matro* for mother (both words are dervied from LAtin).
 The derivatiojns *patriĉo* and *patrino* are therfore not used.

 8. *manjo*

 Since we have a new word for mother (*matro*), and we already have a word for daddy (*paĉjo*) we should also have a new word for mommy: *manjo*.

-9. *ŝli*
+9. *ri*

 Esperanto has no gender-indifferent third-personal singular pronoun, a feature which many languages have.
-I propose to use the word *ŝli* (he/she) in case where this is needed or desired.
+I propose to use the word *ri* (he/she) in case where this is needed or desired.
 This does not deprecate the usage of the existing words *ŝi* (she) and *li* (he), which are perfectly usable to refer to one person of specific gender.

-10. *ŝili*
+10. *zi*

 The word the gender-indifferent third-person plural pronoun in Esperanto (*ili* - they) sounds a lot like the word for the gender-specific male pronoun (*li*).
-I propose to use the word *ŝili* instead.
+I propose to use the word *zi* instead (influenced by German Sie).

 11. *sti/stas*